rentzsch/lich/README.markdown

 LichCocoa (in the `cocoa/` directory) is an implementation of Lich in Objective-C for Cocoa.
 It should work on both Mac and iOS.
 It can encode and decode NSData, NSArray and NSDictionaries to Lich and back.

 Expected-valid and expected-invalid encoding and decoding examples reside in `loch-tests.json`.
-Run `rake` in Lich's project directory to build `TestLichCocoa`, a helper tool, and run through the test examples.
+Run `rake` in Lich's project directory to build `TestLichCocoa` (a helper tool) and run through the test examples.

 ### Canonical Format